-This post shares all about how we made our large DIY sloth wall art for Mike’s space.
+This post shares all about how to make a tapestry frame, including how we made our large DIY sloth wall art.
 This post also contains affiliate links.
 You can read more about that here.
 Thank you!

 What else is there to say?
 Gentleman sloth is here.